siuangie91/react_scoreboard/README.md

 # React Scoreboard with Redux Store

-*This is part of a larger project for the iPad, and has been sized to meet this spec.*
+*This is part of a larger project built exclusively for the iPad, and has been sized to meet this spec.*

 **Demo:** [http://projects.angiesiudevworks.com/reactscoreboard/](http://projects.angiesiudevworks.com/reactscoreboard/)